 In a tropical country like the Philippines with only dry and rainy seasons, wet road performance is a definitely important characteristic of a UHP tire like the S007A.
 Compared with the S001, you just feel more confident taking corners and obstacles at speed.
 On the simulated 'damp and dirty' section of the test, it still held on with ease.

 Bridgestone also prepared a pair of the Audi TTS for the dry handling test sessions.
-As with the wet handling test, one car was fitted with the S001, while another with the S007A so we can see the significant improvement.
+As with the wet handling test, one car was fitted with the S001, while another with the S007A so we can see a significant improvement.

-We performed tests ranging from high-speed cornering, sharp turns, slaloms and evasive maneuvers; in all the exercises, the S007A simply outclasses the S001.
+We performed tests ranging from high-speed cornering, sharp turns, slaloms, and evasive maneuvers; in all the exercises, the S007A simply outclasses the S001.

 No wonder Bridgestone executive proudly declared that the difference of the S001 and S007A is not just a drastic name change but a serious jump in performance from level 1 to 7.

 Given the danger of high-speed driving maneuvers and need for absolute precision and driving skill, on the high-speed track, we were only allowed to experience the tire aboard an F80 BMW M3 driven by former Formula One driver Stefano Modena.
 Modena actually joined and won a race at the former JRC Kartway during his early racing career here in the Philippines.